MennoBruinsma/Bachelor-Thesis-CEO-Twitter-Communication/README.md

 3. visualize.py, does the clustering and outputs figures
 4. stats.py, I used this to perform paired T-tests.
 To actaully run this file a lot of extra work in excel is needed.
 Would not recommend.

-I would advise to run the program in the Anaconda evironment since a lot of modules did not work when I tried to PIP install them.
+I would advise to run the program in the Anaconda environment since a lot of modules did not work when I tried to PIP install them.
 I worked in a 3.9.12 enviroment.